What Is a Merit Increase and Why Does It Matter?

 Guidelines for Implementing Merit Increases

 Just offering merit increases isn’t enough.
-The process for earning and receiving a merit increase has to be strategically designed to get the most benefits.
+The process for earning and receiving a merit increase has to be strategically designed to get the most benefits in line with company goals.

-A merit increase is more likely to be effective when you plan for:
+A merit increase is more likely to be effective when you have best practices for:

 • Clear communication of criteria and process